NoahGSharpe/Keeb-Hunter/README.md

 # How to use

 1. Download `main.py` and `emailer.py`
+2. You need Praw and Dotenv to run the code, so if you haven't alreadly installed those you can install them via `pip install Praw` and `pip install python-dotenv`.
+If you run into problems with that, verify that you have pip installed.
+If you do and it still isn't working you can try using `pip3` instead of `pip` in your commands.
-2. Create a file called `.env` and include the following environment variables
+3. Create a file called `.env` and include the following environment variables
    - CLIENT_ID='client id of your reddit api'
    - SECRET_KEY='secret key of your reddit api'
    - USER_AGENT='A name for your reddit api/bot'